strangerthoughts/pytools/README.md

 # Pytools
-A colleciton of tools to make common tasks simpler and more convienient.
+A collection of tools to make common tasks simpler and more convienient.
 It is organized into several subpackages:

 - datatools
 - filetools
 - geotools